 1. Drink dihydrogen monoxide (errr, water)

-As I mentioned mentioned earlier, sweating helps to eliminate heavy metals, PCB’s, BPA and other toxins.
+As I mentioned earlier, sweating helps to eliminate heavy metals, PCB’s, BPA and other toxins.
 However, it also depletes our bodies of water and minerals, so we need to replenish both.
-I drink a glass of water before heading into the sauna, and also take 2 quart-sized mason jars of electrolyte-rich water (and a jar of plain water) in with me to sip on during and after I sauna.
+I drink a glass of water before heading into the sauna, and also take a quart-sized mason jar of electrolyte-rich water (and a jar of plain water) in with me to sip on during and after I sauna.

-I use my Coconut Lime Electrolyte Drink Recipe (in diluted form) or just water with a generous pinch of sea salt.
+I use my Coconut Lime Electrolyte Drink Recipe (in diluted form) or just water with a generous pinch of sea salt, or this pre-made adrenal tonic powder stirred into water.
 According to Dr. Rhonda Patrick, kale is also a concentrated form of electrolytes, so you can put some in a smoothie after you sauna to replenish electrolytes as well. (source)

 2. Take it slow